Ryan Tannehill Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Season Stats

-- He also adds 272 rushing yards (17.0 ypg) on 53 carries while scoring seven touchdowns on the ground.
+- He's also chipped in on the ground, with 272 rushing yards (17.0 ypg) on 53 carries with seven rushing touchdowns.

-- The Titans have called a pass in 49.2% of their plays from scrimmage this year while running the ball 50.8% of the time.
+- The Titans have thrown the ball in 49.2% of their plays from scrimmage this year while running the ball 50.8% of the time.
 This offensive attack ranks 15th in the NFL in points scored.

-- Tannehill has thrown 73 passes in the red zone this season, 48.0% of his team's red zone plays.
+- Tannehill has attempted 73 of his 499 passes in the red zone, accounting for 48.0% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Tannehill's matchup with the Texans.